-• Question 1, concerning respondents' roles and functions in the court system: The most common response was "Other (please specify)" at 28.4%.
+• Question 1, concerning respondents' roles and functions in the court system: The most common response was "Other (please specify)" with 27 respondents.
 Common specifications included Attorney (of various sub-disciplines), Real Estate Title Agent, and Title Examiner.
-The second most common response was "Private Attorney" at 24.2%.
+The second most common response was "Private Attorney" (23).
 (Please refer to Analysis Sub-Report Sections 1-1 and 1-2 for further details.)

-Question 1b, concerning respondents' jurisdictions: The most common reply was that people work both in Albemarle County and the City of Charlottesville jurisdictions (69.8%).
-Albemarle County (only) was second at 16.7%, and City of Charlottesville (only) was third at 13.5%.
+Question 1b, concerning respondents' jurisdictions: The most common reply was that people work both in Albemarle County and the City of Charlottesville jurisdictions (67).
+Albemarle County (only) was second with 16 respondents, and City of Charlottesville (only) was third at 13.
 (Please refer to Analysis Sub-Report Section 2 for further details.)